Laksith97/streamlit-app/README.md

 ```

 ## Requirements
-All requirements for database setup, streamlit-app setup, and model setup are icluded in the requirements.txt file.
+All requirements for database setup, streamlit-app setup, and model setup are icluded in the "requirements.txt" file.

 ## Support